CurtisGreen/Game-leaderboard/README.md

 -Environment: compute.cse.tamu.edu through PuTTY

 -This program:

-  -Takes input through standard input allowing it to read from a file or through user inputs
+  *Takes input through standard input allowing it to read from a file or through user inputs

-  -Tracks players, their victories, games, friends, and their total standing
+  *Tracks players, their victories, games, friends, and their total standing

-  -Tracks games, who plays them and what victories are associated with the game
+  *Tracks games, who plays them and what victories are associated with the game

-  -Tracks victories, who has achieved them and what game it is an achievement of
+  *Tracks victories, who has achieved them and what game it is an achievement of